Hacking Big Data and Open Data in San Diego #Hack4SD

 About Recruiting Team Members for the Hackathon

-All participants need to register to participate in the Hackathon by Sep 30.
-If you have a team, you will need to register yourself and all team members.
+• All participants need to register to participate in the Hackathon by October 01 (Tuesday), 2024.
+If you have a team, you will need to register yourself and all team members must register individually.

 Datasets